VictorMakarov1/Veda/README.md

 # Veda - A Proof-Checking System
 ## Introduction
-Veda is a new proof-checking system (a proof checker or a proof assistant) intended for checking mathematical texts (usually containing definitions and proofs) written in the formal mathematical language V (see V6_short.pdf in the current repo).
+Veda is a new proof-checking system (a proof checker or a proof assistant) intended for checking mathematical texts (usually containing definitions and proofs) written in the formal mathematical language V (see V6_short.pdf in this repo).

 It can be useful, for instance, to students studying (or self-studying) a mathematical discipline.
 Currently, these disciplines are elementary mathematical logic, elementary set theory. and elements of group theory.